 In our research on how Google handles stop words, we found that a search term like [shoes kids] is handled in exactly the same manner as [kids shoes].
 The order of the words is irrelevant to Google.
 However, for [shoes for kids], Google tries to find the exact match (and the order of the word is important).
 So, search queries with stop words are handled a bit different by Google.
 This is also true for how Google shows traffic in Google Trends: [shoes kids] and [kids shoes] have exactly the same volume because Google treats them as the same thing there.
 You shouldn’t add them up when comparing to your keyphrase with a stop word.
 Be aware of that!

 You should really look into the differences in result pages and in search volume and then make up your mind on how to optimize your post.
+Doing at least a basic bit of keyword research is really important.
 And, if you cannot decide which focus keyword to choose, just optimize for both keywords using Yoast SEO Premium!